bmigette/autoreco/README.md

 ```

 Note that by default, the tool will look into creds.txt file in the working dir (/path/to/autoreco_2024_xxxx) and if it exists, use this credentials, meaning you can add credentials to a running scan.

+You can also put a NTLM Hash as password, it will be used where supported & applicable

 # Notes
 This is absolutely not stealth.
 Before scanning any system, make sure you are authorized to do it.